greg-raven/Uncommon-Sense/_posts/2010-09-20-government-mismanagement-of-monies.md

 categories:
     - economics
     - money
-tags: 'Friedrich August von Hayek'
+tag: 'Friedrich August von Hayek'
 ---

 The history of government management of money has, except for a few short happy periods, been one of incessant fraud and deception.